The McGraw Fellowship for Business Journalism

 Will McGraw fund a book proposal?

 Generally, no. We typically do not fund book proposals.
 While we’re aware that many long-form articles provide the basis for a book, our goal is to support strong, publishable stories that can run in print, radio or digital outlets.
-If you are working on a book and think that a piece of it can be developed into a stand-alone article, please focus on that angle in your pitch.
+If you are working on a book and think that a piece of it can be developed into a stand-alone article or series, please focus on that angle in your pitch.
 And let us know in your application if you have a book contract for the subject of your proposed article.